msingh-leaptodigital/meta_photo_picker/README.md

 - Update Gradle to 8.0+
 - Update Android Gradle Plugin to 8.1.0+
 - Ensure `minSdkVersion` is 21 or higher

+**Permission status not updating after changing in settings**
+- This is expected Android behavior on Android 14+ (API 34+)
+- The permission state is cached in the app's process memory
+- Solution: Completely close the app (force stop or swipe from recent apps) and reopen it
+- The new permission state will be retrieved when the app restarts
+- This affects the `checkPhotoAccessStatus()` method
+- The picker itself will still work, but the status check will show the cached state

 ## 🤝 Contributing